loupmesquita/Company-Clustering/README.md

 ## Company Clustering Customers

 A company has gathered data about its customers and would like to identify similar clients, in order to propose relevant products to new clients, based on their features.
 This can be represented as a clustering problem.
-The data are stored in exercise_3/data.npy.
+The data are stored in data.npy.
 They are 4 dimensional.
 <br>
 We are going to choose : <br>
 — two clustering methods <br> <br>